-Bake casserole at 350 degrees F for 40-45 minutes until golden brown.
+Heat oven to 350 degrees F and bake for 40-45 minutes until golden brown.
 Let cool on a wire rack for 10 minutes before serving.

-- Other types of cheese: try parmesan cheese, cream cheese or pepper jack
+- Other types of cheese: try parmesan cheese, cream cheese, pepper jack or blue cheese

-- Different types of potatoes: choose Yukon gold potatoes or redskin and keep the peels on
+- Different types of spuds: choose Yukon gold potatoes or redskins and keep the peels on

 - Add a little bit of cream: a dash of heavy cream makes this casserole even creamier

-- Turn it into a main dish: add chopped ham, broccoli and swiss cheese to create a meal
+- Serve it as a main dish: add chopped ham, broccoli and swiss cheese to create a one pan meal